kaysting/osu-score-cache/README.md

 # osu! score cache

-A JSON API and real-time WebSocket that provides access to recent passing scores submitted to the osu! servers across all game modes and map statuses. oSC also caches several days of scores, so you're able to move backwards and forwards in time using the API.
+A JSON API and real-time WebSocket that provides access to recent passing scores submitted to the osu! servers. oSC also caches several days of scores, so you're able to get a lot more recent data than you can from the osu!
+API.

-This project was created for use with [osu!complete](https://osucomplete.org), but there are bound to be other applications with similar needs.
+This project was created primarily for use with [osu!complete](https://osucomplete.org), but other devs might find it useful.

 ## Why would I use this over the osu!
 API?